Written by Hazel Secco, CFP®, CDFA®

 - Performance-based awards, which are common at more senior levels, typically vest after a three-year performance period and depend on company results.

-- Think about taxes before your shares vest.
+Think about taxes.
 Withholding on equity income is often lower than your actual tax rate, which can create an unpleasant surprise later.
 You may need to adjust withholding, make estimated payments, or set cash aside from each vest to stay ahead of the tax bill.

 Senior leaders may also receive stock options or be eligible to participate in Disney’s Employee Stock Purchase Plan (ESPP).
 Both allow you to buy company stock at a discount, which can be valuable, but beware of Home Stock Syndrome™.
 While holding Disney stock may feel safe because it’s familiar, tying too much of your net worth to one company can potentially put your future at risk.